Derivative definition

 Author: Elena Bozhkova

-a financial contract that derives its value from an underlying asset
+A financial contract that derives its value from an underlying asset

 What does derivative mean?